samyakpadwekar/Java_backend/Spring boot/Readme.md

     }
 }
 ```
-2. *Annotate Methods*: To cache the results of specific methods, you can use annotations like @Cacheable, @CachePut, or @CacheEvict from the Spring Framework.
+2. *Annotate Methods*: To cache the results of specific methods, you can use annotations like @Cacheable, @CachePut from the Spring Framework.
 These annotations allow you to control when and how caching is applied.
 ```
 @Service
 public class MyService {